ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

     > **Note**: The SSH Key dropdown displays the Account and workspace level SSH-keys and  you can choose the key from the list of ssh keys in the account level or workspace level

-11. In **Configure standby orchestrator (for HA)**, enter the **Standby Orchestrator name**, select a **Standby Power Virtual Server workspace** and select a **Standby SSH key name** and **Standby Orchestrator networks** to define the Power Virtual Server workspace in which the standby orchestrator is deployed, when Orchestrator HA is enabled in config page.
+11. In **Configure standby orchestrator (for HA)**, enter the **Standby Orchestrator name**, select a **Standby Power Virtual Server workspace** and select a **Standby SSH key name** and **Standby Orchestrator networks** to define the Power Virtual Server workspace in which the standby orchestrator is deployed, when Orchestrator HA is enabled in **Manage** page.
 These settings enable the orchestrator to provide continuous recovery capabilities if the primary site fails.

     > **Note**: Select a **Standby SSH key name** for the standby Orchesrator created at the account level or the workspace level SSH key.
 12. (Optional) Configure Multi Factor Authentication (MFA) in the **Advanced orchestrator configuration** section .